I Want to Buy a New House. Do I Have to Get a Bridge Loan?

 But you have a problem: Without a ton of cash in the bank, you won’t have the funds to buy a new house until you sell your current one.
 There has to be a way out of this, right?

 There is.
-And you’re not alone — when financing a home purchase, 38% of buyers reported using funds from a primary residence to upgrade to their new home.
+And you’re not alone — when financing a home purchase, 53% of repeat buyers reported using funds from the sale of a primary residence to upgrade to their new home.
 There are a few different solutions, and one of those is a bridge loan.

 How bridge loans work